 Nick Kaplony: after graduating from Camberwell College of Art and having worked as assistant curator at the Arts Gallery London and Pump House Gallery Nick joined the Artquest team in June 2007.
 Nick is a practicing artist and freelance curator.
 His areas of expertise include: education and community projects; exhibition marketing; curating; the public gallery sector; funding applications.

-Russell Martin: a graduate of The Glasgow School of Art who has lived in London since 1998 where he initially worked extensively in gallery education.
-His self-initiated projects include peer mentoring, artist-led galleries, radio programmes, and interdisciplinary arts social events.
-Russell is also a member of the board at Block 336, an advisor for PRAKSIS and a Fellow of the RSA.
+Russell Martin: a graduate of The Glasgow School of Art who has lived in London since 1998.
+Initially working in gallery education, his self-initiated projects include workshops, residencies, peer mentoring, artist-led galleries, radio programmes, and a series of interdisciplinary arts social events.
+Russell is also a member of the board at Block 336 and City and Guilds of London Art School, and is an advisor for PRAKSIS, an artist residency in Oslo.
 His areas of expertise include: peer mentoring projects; artist-led spaces; education and community projects; funding applications and general presentation skills; artists networks; negotiation.

 Kat Buchanan: a graduate of Central Saint Martins with a professional background in social media, inclusive practice, events and exhibitions production, and elders and community projects.
 Kat is a practicing artist who makes work that is collaborative, participatory, and live.
 She joined Artquest in November 2017.